sylvaticus/MITx_6.86x/Unit 01 - Linear Classifiers and Generalizations/Unit 01 - Linear Classifiers and Generalizations.md

 As a result, this classifier would still have training error equal to zero, but it would classify all the points in the test set, no matter how much close to the +1 training set points they are, as -1 !

-what is going on here is an issue called **generalization**-- how well the classifier that we train on the training set generalizes or applies correctly, similarly to the test examples, as well?
+what is going on here is an issue called **generalization** --how well the classifier that we train on the training set generalizes or applies correctly, similarly to the test examples, as well?
 This is at the heart of machine-learning problems, the ability to generalize from the training set to the test set.

 The problem here is that, in allowing these kind of classifiers that wrap themselves just around the examples (in the sense of allowing any kind of non-linear classifier), we are making the **hypothesis class**, the set of possible classifiers that we are considering, too large.
 We improve generalization, we generalize well, when we only have a very limited set of classifiers.
 And, out of those, we can find one that works well on the training set.

 The more complex set of classifiers we consider, the less well we are likely to generalize (this is the same concept as overfitting in a statistical context).

 We would wish to, in general, solve these problems by finding a small set of possibilities that work well on the training set, so as to generalize well on the test set.

 Training data can be graphically depicted on a (hyper)plane.
 Classifiers are mappings that take feature vectors as input and produce labels as output.
 A common kind of classifier is the linear classifier, which linearly divides space (the hyperplane where training data lies) into two.
 Given a point x in the space, the classifier $h$ outputs $h(x)=1$ or $h(x)=−1$, depending on where the point $x$ exists in among the two linearly divided spaces.